awegroup/AWE-Eco/README.md

 ## Citation

-If you use AWE-Eco in your work, please cite the code repository and the associated report using the following format:
+If you use AWE-Eco in your work, please cite the associated report using the following format:

-1. Rishikesh Joshi and Filippo Trevisi (2024) "Reference Economic Model for Airborne Wind Energy Systems" (Version 1).
+Rishikesh Joshi and Filippo Trevisi (2024) "Reference Economic Model for Airborne Wind Energy Systems" (Version 1).
 IEA Wind TCP Task 48. https://doi.org/10.5281/zenodo.10959930.

 You can access the newest version of the report here - https://doi.org/10.5281/zenodo.8114627.

-2. [GitHub repo citation]

 ## Dependencies
 The model is built and tested in MATLAB R2021b (without needing additional Add-ons).
 Try installing this version if your version of MATLAB does not execute the code successfully.